-- Community-Based Services Referrals: The purpose of the review is to determine whether CFSA was able to connect families with a low-to-moderate risk level to the appropriate service through one of the Collaboratives or other community-based agency.
-The review is completed jointly by CFSA and the Agency's Court Monitor, the Center for the Studies of Social Policy (CSSP).
+the Studies of Social Policy (CSSP).
 During the July 2018-March 2019 monitoring period, PAQIA reviewed a statistically significant sample of 148 referrals at a confidence level of 95 percent with ±5 percent margin of error for closed CPS investigations and family assessment referrals during February 2019.
 Of the 148 families reviewed, 104 families were determined not to apply to this requirement for one of the following reasons: no service needs were identified for the family, the family was already receiving services, or service needs were identified but the families declined services.
 Of the remaining 44 families, CFSA staff linked 26 (59 percent) to services.
 CFSA and CSSP jointly completed an additional review during the April-December 2019 monitoring period.
 PAQIA reviewed a statistically significant sample of 90 referrals at a confidence level of 95 percent with ±5 percent margin of error for closed CPS investigations during September 2019.
 Of the 90 families reviewed, the requirement did not apply to 50 families for one of the following reasons: no service needs were identified for the family; the family was already receiving services; or service needs were identified, but the family declined services.
-Of the remaining 40 families, CFSA staff linked 22 (55 percent) families to services. - ▶ Disengaged Youth: A quarterly report provides the analysis of CFSA's efforts to improve outcomes for disengaged youth, 90 including the identification of supports to reconnect this population.
-As of FY 2020-Q1, the benchmark for re-engagement of older youth in education/career services was 70 percent; performance for FY 2019 was 75 percent. - ▶ Educational Neglect Reporting: These monthly and quarterly reports (school advisory period) provide the number of referrals, referral source, trajectory of referrals, program area that case managed the family, findings of the referral, and number of children ages 5-to-13 that the Agency case-managed at the time of the educational neglect referral.
+Of the remaining 40 families, CFSA staff linked 22 (55 percent) families to services.

+- o Disengaged Youth: A quarterly report provides the analysis of CFSA's efforts to improve outcomes for disengaged youth,106 including the identification of supports to reconnect this population.
+As of FY 2020-Q1, the benchmark for re-engagement of older youth in education/career services was 70 percent; performance for FY 2019 was 75 percent. - o Educational Neglect Reporting: These monthly and quarterly reports (school advisory period) provide the number of referrals, referral source, trajectory of referrals, program area that case managed the family, findings of the referral, and number of children ages 5-to-13 that the Agency case-managed at the time of the educational neglect referral.
 The quarterly report highlights trends.
-PAQIA shares the report with the city-wide EveryDay Counts Task Force91 and the EveryDay Counts Data Committee.
+PAQIA shares the report with the city-wide EveryDay Counts Task Force107 and the EveryDay Counts Data Committee.
 In school year (SY) 2018-2019, there were a total of 5,020 calls for educational neglect.
 CPS screened out the majority of calls (3,899, or 78 percent) due to the allegations not meeting the requirements for a child welfare response.
-CPS accepted the remaining 1,121 calls for a child welfare response, either through an investigation or through the Family Assessment track.
-Forty-six percent (n=514) of the accepted calls received an investigation, and the remaining 54 percent (n=607) received Family Assessment services.
-At the time that the final report for SY 2018-2019 was completed, 442 of the of the investigations had been completed, and the overall disposition on 228 (52 percent) of these referrals was substantiated.
-(Investigations can include multiple allegations and this disposition may or may not have been on the allegation of educational neglect.)
-Thirty-seven percent (n=37) of accepted investigations were unfounded, eight percent (n=35) received an incomplete disposition, and four percent (n=16) had a disposition of "inconclusive".
+CPS accepted the remaining 1,121 calls for a child welfare response, either through an investigation or through the Family Assessment track.108 Forty-six percent (n=514) of the accepted calls received an investigation, and the remaining 54 percent (n=607) received Family Assessment services.
+At the time that the final report for SY 2018-2019 was completed, 442 of the of the investigations had been completed, and the overall disposition on 228 (52 percent) of

-90 CSFA defines "disengaged youth" as any older youth who is not involved in an education, vocational training or employment program at the beginning of each fiscal year.
+106 CSFA defines "disengaged youth" as any older youth who is not involved in an education, vocational training or employment program at the beginning of each fiscal year.
 The Office of Youth Empowerment works diligently with these older youth throughout the year to link them to one of the areas where youth express an interest.

-91 The EveryDay Counts!
+107 The EveryDay Counts!
 Task Force is a partnership of diverse District of Columbia agencies and stakeholders that collectively advance and coordinate strategies to increase student attendance and reduce truancy.